love481/sensor_fusion_IMU/README.md

 ```bash
 git clone https://github.com/love481/sensor_fusion_IMU
 ```
 Make sure you have ros installed along with needed packages to communicate with arduino.
-For more info visit this [page](http://wiki.ros.org/rosserial_python) on how to communicate via ros_serial_package.
+For more info, visit this [page](http://wiki.ros.org/rosserial_python) on how to communicate via ros_serial_package.

 ## Usage
-Upload .ino code in the arduino of the examples folder and run the following command:
+Use following .ino code in the arduino of the examples folder and  then run the following command:
 ```bash
 mkdir -p <your_project_name>/src
 ```
-Now, go to the /src dir and copy filters_algorithms folder there and run from <your_project_name> directory run:
+Now, go to the 'src' dir and copy 'filters_algorithms' folder over there.
+Go back to your <your_project_name> directory  and run:
 ```bash
 catkin_make
 ```